bjarneo/cendex/README.md

 --
 ![Travis](https://travis-ci.org/bjarneo/cendex.svg?branch=master)

-The most performant approach to find the index of an element in an array or string.
+The most performant package to find the index of an element in an array or string.

 How it works
 --